Admissions of Persons with Prior Felony Convictions or Disciplinary Dismissals

 Students with very poor performance in their first semester at the College can be academically dismissed without a probationary semester.

-This policy provides information on the Collegeís compliance with the Drug-free Schools and Communities Act concerning our alcohol and drug prevention services, program and policies, in addition to, student finanical aid implications for drug convictions.
+This policy provides information on the Collegeís compliance with the regulations set forth by the Drug-free Schools and Communities Act concerning alcohol and drug prevention services, program and policies and publication of the Biennial Review.
+In addit

 Failure to earn credits will cause a studentís status to become inactive.

 This policy informs the college community of the email and network rules and regulations.

 This act requires co-educational institutions of postsecondary education that participate in a Title IV federal student financial assistance program and have an intercollegiate athletic program to prepare an annual report on athletic participation, staffi